Our Aida Experience

 Almost forgotten over the course of the years, the historical ritual was brought back to life in the eighties, thanks to Vicenzi (a small pastry workshop on the outskirts of Verona), who decided to offer a candle to every spectator on the seating steps.
 Since then, Vicenzi contributes in recreating, evening, that magic atmosphere.

 Lighting your candle before the show signifies your presence at an event unique in the world.”

-The Opera began and Anya started to ask “How long are we going to stay here?”.
+The Opera began and our daughter started to ask “How long are we going to stay here?”.
 Well, I knew it wouldn’t last, but didn’t expect it so soon.
 Just at that moment, the music intensified and the performers came out carrying long torches in various shapes and on fire.
 That caught the kids attention!
 It was spectacular paired with the incredible voices singing.
 I was amazed there were no microphones and you could hear their voices throughout the arena.
-Unfortunately, it was in Italian and we couldn’t understand it all, but Lars was getting pretty jazzed that he understood some of it.
+Unfortunately, it was in Italian and we couldn’t understand it all, but our son was getting pretty jazzed that he understood some of it.
 It was similar enough to Spanish for us to guess.

 Should we stay or should we go now?
 If we stay, it would need to be the full hour until the next break.
 Our seats were at the bottom and we would literally have to climb over people to get out.
 We had a Wagoner family discussion and there were 3 and a half votes to go ahead and go now.
 I was the half vote, as I could have stayed another hour, but realized it would be rough on the kids.